 Some courier companies will service a new customer to death in the first few months of their business relationship, but once they feel that they are secure with a customer, they begin to take the “partnership” for granted and start providing shoddy service.

-If you feel that your express courier is leaving you with a rotten bill of goods once they've gotten to know you well, then you are not alone.
+If you feel that your express courier company is leaving you with a rotten bill of goods once they have gotten to know you well, then you are not alone.

-Read on to learn how you can keep the honeymoon stage alive, or find a way to exit what has become a dead marriage with your courier companies.
+Read on to learn how you can keep the honeymoon stage alive, or find a way to exit what has become a dead relationship with your courier companies.

 You may feel that you were once the prize, but you are now despised.